communications-mining

 Note:

 Discover begins to retrain after a significant amount of training is completed.
-After 180 messages have been labelled (half of the clusters), Discover will retrain and update the clusters.
+After 180 messages have been annotated (half of the clusters), Discover will retrain and update the clusters.
 Don't be put off, just carry on working through them until you've reviewed at least30.

 Was this page helpful?